7. Wash Out & Dry Stencil

 As high pressure guns are available in many different powers it is important to test the jet on a non-printing area before processing a production screen.

-If the screen is small enough to be handled easily then the ideal washout process is turn the screen during washout so the emulsion from the image areas is rinsed clean from the squeegee side though the bulk of the washout should take place on the print side.
+If the screen is small enough to be handled easily, the ideal washout process is to turn the screen part way through washout so the unexposed emulsion is rinsed clean from the squeegee side as well as from the print side.
+The bulk of the washout should take place on the print side.

 Although tempting, pre-soaking a small screen prior to washout may cause problems due to the softening effects that soaking can have, especially on thicker stencils that have been under exposed.